-The Huntington National Bank pledged $250,000 to The Ohio State University Campaign in the form of an endowed fund to benefit humanities students interested in international business and foreign languages.
+The Huntington National Bank pledged over $300,000 to The Ohio State University Campaign in the form of an endowed fund to benefit undergraduate humanities students interested in international business and world languages.
 Applications for the fellowship program are now available in the Center for Languages, Literatures and Cultures.
 This scholarship is offered each spring semester.

-This program is intended to permit students majoring in the humanities with interest and supporting work in international business and trade to spend an extended time abroad to enhance their fluency in the foreign language, their knowledge of the foreign culture, and their understanding of the workings and environment of international commerce.
+This program is intended to permit students majoring in the humanities with interest and supporting work in international business and trade to spend an extended time abroad to enhance their fluency in the world language, their knowledge of the foreign culture, and their understanding of the workings and environment of international commerce.
 The Huntington International Fellowship does require an academic component of intermediate to advanced language program study or coursework.

 - Be sophomores or juniors at The Ohio State University at the time of the application;

-- Have completed a minimum of the first two years (four semesters) of OSU foreign language study or its equivalent prior to the study abroad experience, and the study abroad experience must be targeted to the language of study at OSU.
+- Have completed a minimum of the first two years (three semesters) of OSU world language study or its equivalent prior to the study abroad experience, and the study abroad experience must be targeted to the language of study at OSU.

 - Be able to demonstrate serious interest in, commitment to, and involvement in, business, commerce, or industry.

-Application requirements include: a letter of application (to “Huntington International Fellows, c/o Center for Languages, Literatures, and Cultures, The Ohio State University') that contains a statement of purpose and describes the applicant's proposed program, transcripts of all college work, and two letters of recommendation (including at least one from a language professor).
+Application requirements include: a letter of application (to “Huntington International Fellows, c/o Center for Languages, Literatures and Cultures, The Ohio State University') that contains a statement of purpose and describes the applicant's proposed program and two letters of recommendation (including at least one from a language professor).
 Personal interviews of finalists are required.
 These should be one or twopdfs emailed to Rebecca Bias (bias,firstname.lastname@example.org)

 Awards of varying amounts, depending on total amount available in the account, may be used to cover travel, tuition, and living costs.
 Award amounts begin at $500.00.